-If you’re looking for doing sophisticated things with your CMS like lead generation, affiliate marketing or monetizing with ads etc, starting a WordPress blog is the right way to go.
+If you’re looking for doing sophisticated things with your CMS like lead generation, affiliate marketing or monetizing with ads etc, starting a blog on WordPress blog is the right way to go.

-Joomla, with a market share of about 6% is not that popular as compared to WordPress but as a WordPress competitor, it is fully equipped.
+Joomla, with a market share of about 6% is not that popular as compared to WordPress but as a WordPress alternative to WordPress CMS, it is fully equipped.

-Joomla has templates and extensions just like WordPress has themes and plugins.
+Joomla content management systemhas templates and extensions just like WordPress has themes and plugins.
 It has even more features like multilingual support and ability to enforce SSL that gives it an edge over WordPress.